-The E. Stanley Jones School of World Mission and Evangelism prepares evangelists, leaders in justice ministries, church planters, pastors, missionaries, mission leaders, professors, faith-based NGO leader/practitioners, and scholars for the apostolic mission of the church around the world and in an increasing post-Christian West.
+The E. Stanley Jones School of Mission and Ministry prepares evangelists, leaders in justice ministries, church planters, pastors, missionaries, mission leaders, professors, faith-based NGO leader/practitioners, and scholars for the apostolic mission of the church around the world and in an increasing post-Christian West.

 Our world-renowned faculty are engaging instructors, innovative thinkers, rigorous researchers and accomplished writers.
 They are committed to seeing students excel academically, but more importantly they desire to see a maturing of spiritual growth and formation.
 Meet our faculty!

-The E. Stanley Jones School of World Mission and Evangelism hosts conferences with speakers, leaders and authors from around the world to help students engage with and learn from other contexts and cultures to prepare students for intercultural ministry.
+The E. Stanley Jones School of Mission and Ministry hosts conferences with speakers, leaders and authors from around the world to help students engage with and learn from other contexts and cultures to prepare students for intercultural ministry.
 View past seminars!